jhallen/joes-sandbox/vivado/README.md

     rm -rf project_1
     vivado -source rebuild.tcl &

-The ip/ directly gets polluted with derived files, but at least Vivado tells you which ones need to be saved in source control.
+The ip/ directory gets polluted with derived files, but at least Vivado tells you which ones need to be saved in source control.

 # Initial project build